notChai69/DreamTool/README.md

 4. **Enable Developer Mode**: Toggle the "Developer mode" switch located in the top right corner of the page.
 5. **Load Unpacked Extension**: Click on the "Load unpacked" button and select the folder where your extension files are stored.
 6. **Confirm Installation**: Once loaded, you should see the extension icon appear in your toolbar.

+If you have a different browser, just google "How to install a custom extension in your browser."

 ## Usage Instructions